 Lupins is a cosy restaurant off Flat Iron Square that serves food that feels like it’s from a really, really, nice catered barbecue where everyone is happy.
 It works for lunch or dinner, because when do you not want to eat crab thermidor or cod with buttery crushed jersey royals?
 Lupins makes this nice homely food in a nice homely atmosphere, which means it suits pretty much everyone.

-You’re a busy person, and now you need to relax.
-Pizarro in Bermondsey is just the place to do exactly that.
-It’s a great spot for kicking back with some slightly dressed up tapas like grilled veal loin, monkfish a la plancha, and spicy prawn fritters.
+Pizarro in Bermondsey is a great spot for kicking back with some slightly dressed up tapas like grilled veal loin, monkfish a la plancha, and spicy prawn fritters.
 And of course, the old favourites like croquetas, padron peppers, and some excellent jamon.
 This place looks like a country home in rural Spain.
-It’s the kind of place you screenshot on Airbnb when it’s been raining solidly for two weeks.
+It’s the kind of place you visit when it’s been raining solidly for two weeks.
 Grab a table or a seat at the open kitchen and escape London for a couple of hours.
 You’ll feel relaxed in no time.

 Here’s a fun fact for you: in Thai, ‘kin’ means ‘to eat’ and ‘deum’ means ‘to drink’.
 And that’s exactly what you’ll want to do at this small neighbourhood restaurant that’s run by three Thai sisters.
 They’re open for lunch and dinner, and there’s a long menu of soups, salads, curries, noodles, fried rice, and classic Thai dishes, like claypot prawns with glass noodles, as well as cocktails.

-The Coal Shed sounds like it might be an industrial revolution fanatic’s midlife crisis at the bottom of the garden.
-‘Yes love, you can spend some of our lifetime savings on that antique coal mining lamp, just don’t keep it in the house’.
-Luckily, this isn’t that kind of shed.
-This spot in the One Tower Bridge complex is serving up tons of different steak and fish options inside a very sleek space with just enough touches of wood and metal to merit its name.
+The Coal Shed is a spot in the One Tower Bridge complex is serving up tons of different steak and fish options inside a very sleek space with just enough touches of wood and metal to merit its name.
 They do a big sharing menu for £60 per person that includes things like short rib croquettes, confit duck hash, and a big smoked goat shoulder, so it’s a great spot for a big group dinner, or a romantic date involving a shared lime cheesecake and a post-dinner stroll along the river.

 You had really sincere intentions of going to Maltby Street Market.
 Of course you did.
 Only, the weather’s gone a bit Day After Tomorrow, and that olive oil from those organic ‘sunkissed’ peppers you spent the ugly side of a tenner on have started to leak.
 Don’t worry, Bar Tozino is just around the corner in the railway arches, and their tapas dishes are very tasty.
 A quick bite of jamon at the bar here can quickly turn into a six plate and a bottle of rioja type of situation.